Frequently asked questions

 How big is a pyrolysis unit?

 Pyrolysis units are housed indoors.
-The length of the unit in Powys is 18.3m by 24m width, with a maximum height of 7m.
+The length of the unit in Powys is 9m; it is 2.5m wide, and 5m tall.

 How much carbon will be removed through the pyrolysis to biochar process?

-Our unit in Powys will be able to sequester the equivalent of at least 1,600 tonnes of CO2 from the atmosphere every year.
+Our unit in Powys will be able to sequester (capute and store) the equivalent of 2,000 tonnes of CO2 from the atmosphere every year.
 As a comparison Shropshire Council’s net direct (scope 1 and 2) carbon emissions in 2023 were 2,539 tonnes of CO2e.

 How long is the carbon stored?